Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 * #creuna-github
 * #random

-Of course you also need to join the team-ui, but this is a locked channel som you will need an invitation from one of your co-workers, or Pappa himself.
+Of course you also need to join the team-ui, but this is a locked channel som you will need an invitation from one of your fellow team members, or Pappa himself.
 There is alot of not-so-serius stuff going on on Slack, but dont think you can turn of all notifications and ignore it.
 Alot of important information is also passed on Slack.
 If you don´t pay attention to Slack you might find out that you don´t know where that important meeting moved or that someone can help you with a problem.
 Also, you might miss cake time.

 You should also join [workplace](https://creuna.facebook.com/).
 Sign in with your Creuna username and password.
 Take a bit of time and find good groups to follow.
 Some tips are:
 * NO Creuna Norway